martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 Some of them will be in a clean style, maybe similar to the first example diagram shown above.
 But there also will be quite some images which are visually closer to the second example diagram.

-Please don't misunderstand me:
-I do not want to finger-point on others who have created such diagrams.
-Most of us including me are not trained designers who had some education about the use of such visual elements.
-Also, in my opinion, the visual tools out there not always provide a default configuration which would help us with creating simple designs.

-But I do think that if we put effort in the creation process to come to simple diagrams which strip unneeded clutter, the audience will thank us because it will be easier for them to get the information.
+I do think that if we put effort in the creation process to come to simple diagrams which strip unneeded clutter, the audience will thank us because it will be easier for them to get the information.
 After all, these diagrams are not meant to be pieces of art.
 Instead, their sole purpose is to convey information and to trigger people to talk about the diagram's topic.